artemis-sbs/sbs_utils/mkdocs/docs/mast/tutorial.md

 ## Multiple maps and a mission overview

-Multiple map labels can be create.
+Multiple map labels can be created.
 Each of these will be discovered and presented as option in the mission selection carousel.

 Additionally, the mission overview text (the title and description at the top of the selections screen) can be set using a specific __overview_ map label.